simpleinjector/Documentation/source/advanced.rst

 The **Register** overload that take in a list of assemblies only select non-generic implementations of the given open-generic type.
 Open-generic implementations are skipped, because they often need special attention.

-To register collections that contain both non-generic and open-generic components a **RegisterCollection** overload is available that accept a list of Type instances.
+To register collections that contain both non-generic and open-generic components a **Register.Collection** overload is available that accept a list of Type instances.
 For instance:

 .. code-block:: c#

-    container.RegisterCollection(typeof(IValidator<>), new[] {
+    container.Register.Collection(typeof(IValidator<>), new[] {
         typeof(DataAnnotationsValidator<>), // open generic
         typeof(CustomerValidator), // implements IValidator<Customer>
         typeof(GoldCustomerValidator), // implements IValidator<Customer>